Transition-Aged Youth Project

 - Assisting HHSC in defining and implementing a program to treat TAY needing intensive case management

-To learn more about Via Hope’s youth and young adult engagement initiatives, please contact our Transition Age Youth Coordinator.
+To learn more about Via Hope’s youth and young adult initiatives and activities, please contact the Transition Age Youth Coordinator, Jessi Davis.